n1healthcare/OcrRouter/docs/BACKENDS.md

 - ✓ Table parsing to HTML
 - ✓ LaTeX formula recognition
 - ✓ Content block parsing
+- ✓ Output follows document layout and structure

 **Limitations**:
 - ✗ No layout detection (cannot be used as layout model)
 - ✗ Requires another model for layout in composite mode
+- ✗ Limited image/figure detection (focuses more on text content in training)

 **Best For**:
 - Markdown-centric workflows